Improving grocery management and recipe finding to reduce stress in meal activities for college and university students.

 often go for the convenient option.

-Making healthy and enjoyable meals requires time and skills that many students don't have and efforts they're not motivated to make.
+Making healthy and enjoyable meals requires time that many students don't have and efforts they're not motivated to make.

-Conversations with college students confirmed that they generally know how to eat healthily but struggle to do it with limited time and skills.
-The majority are too busy to pay attention to the nutritional value of what they're eating, while the few who actively monitor their diet are either working out or navigating serious health issues.
+Conversations with college students confirmed that they generally know how to eat healthily but struggle to do it consistently with limited time, skills, and budgets.
+The majority are too busy to pay close attention to what they're eating, while the few who actively monitor their diets are either working out or navigating serious health issues.

-Has good habits but time and budget are big obstacles, doesn't want to put in effort when busy.
+Time and budget are big obstacles, isn't motivated to put in effort when busy.

 "When I don't have time, I just want to survive."

-Lacks time and skills to make enjoyable meals, relies on fast food and frozen homemade meals.
+Lacks time and skills to cook properly, relies on fast food and frozen homemade meals.

-“Time and motivation are very big challenges, also stress, mainly because of school.”
+“Time and motivation are very big challenges, also stress.”

-Struggles to use up fresh groceries on their own, stress eats or forgets to eat when pressed for time.
+Struggles to use up fresh groceries on their own, skips meals when pressed for time.

 "I just have to let go of the excuses and actually start eating healthy."

-Despite numerous existing apps, their cost, complexity, and lack of visibility prevent users from finding ones that suit their situations.
+The cost, complexity, and lack of visibility of existing apps prevent students from finding ones that benefit them long-term.

-Simpler apps like Yuka and Out of Milk are more economical for students and less mentally taxing, but are lesser known.
-More complex nutrition coaches and diet apps like MyFitnessPal or Healthify often put useful features behind a paywall and revolve around calorie trackers and streak systems that don't fit into students' busy lifestyles and stressful schedules.
+Simple apps like Out of Milk are more economical and less mentally taxing, but lesser known.
+Complex apps like MyFitnessPal or Healthify, while well-known, often paywall useful features and revolve around calorie trackers and streak systems that don't fit into students' busy lifestyles and stressful schedules.

 Ideation